Types of Degrees Human Services Majors Are Getting

 Skills for Human Services Majors

-A major in human services prepares you for careers in which the following skill-sets are crucial:
+human services majors are found most commonly in careers in which the following skills are important:

 - Social Perceptiveness - Being aware of others’ reactions and understanding why they react as they do.